liogedz/graphql/README.md

 ## Objectives of the project:

--more precised explanation of the project and it's requirements may be found on the GitHub webpage
+-more precised explanation of the project and it's requirements may be found on the GitHub webpage:

 [link](https://github.com/01-edu/public/tree/master/subjects/graphql)

--as well as at the project main page's "about" link.
+-audit link:

 [link](https://github.com/01-edu/public/tree/master/subjects/graphql/audit)